-Action Actions (relevant objectives in brackets) Implementation No. Resource Estimation Priority Responsibility W4 Standard approved times for waterskiing and powerboat use within the designated waterskiing and powerboat zone, per week, will be as follows: • Five (5) weekdays, Saturday, Sunday - see Table 7 Occasional waterskiing and powerboat use of the designated waterskiing and powerboat zone, outside of the standard approved days and times, may be permitted on a case-by-case basis and with prior approval including for major and special event uses.
+Action Actions Implementation on No. (relevant objectives in brackets) Resource Estimation Priority Responsibility W4 Standard approved times for waterskiing and powerboat use within the designated waterskiing and powerboat zone, per week, will be as follows: • Four (4) weekdays, Saturday, Sunday (1/2 day) - see Table 7 Occasional waterskiing and powerboat use of the designated waterskiing and powerboat zone, outside of these standard approved days and times, may be permitted on a case-by-case basis and with prior approval including for major and special event uses.
 Minor HIGH continuing Park management Annual review to be conducted on the standard approved times for waterskiing and powerboat use.
 These times may be altered by Council resolution and without amendment of this Plan of Management.
-W5 (A, B, C) A maximum of two power boats will be permitted to use the designated waterskiing and powerboat zone at any given time.
-(A, B, C) Negligible HIGH continuing Park management W6 Waterskiing and powerboat use may be cancelled, at the Park Manager's discretion, on public holidays, peak use days or in response to park crowding or safety concerns as well as to accommodate special events or permit-approved uses of the waterbody.
+(A, B, C) W5 A maximum of two power boats will be permitted to use the designated waterskiing and powerboat zone at any given time.
+(A, B, C) Negligible HIGH continuing Park management W6 Waterskiing or powerboat use will not be permitted on the waterbody on one (1) weekday and Sunday afternoon (except by prior approval refer section W4), and other non-motorised users will be permitted access to and through the designated waterskiing and powerboat zone on these days (see Table 7 for times when water skiing is permitted).
+(A, B, C) Minor HIGH continuing Park management W7 Waterskiing or powerboat use will not be permitted on Christmas Day, Australia Day, New Years Day, Anzac Day and Remembrance Day (except by prior approval refer section W4).
+(A, B, C) Negligible Medium continuing Park management W8 Waterskiing and powerboat use may be cancelled, at the Park Manager's discretion, on other public holidays, peak use days or in response to park crowding or safety concerns as well as to accommodate special events or permit-approved uses of the waterbody.
 The Park Manager will also have the discretion to extend approved waterskiing times, or for permit-approved uses of the waterbody.
 (A, B, C) Negligible HIGH continuing Park management